Oral and Oropharyngeal Cancer: Risk Factors and Prevention

 • Age.
 People older than 45 have an increased risk for oral cancer, although this type of cancer can develop in people of any age.

 • Weakened immune system.
-People with a weakened immune system may have a higher risk of developing oral and oropharyngeal cancer.
+People with a weakened immune system may have a higher risk of developing oral or oropharyngeal cancer.

 • Marijuana use.
 Recent studies have suggested that people who have used marijuana may be at higher-than-average risk for head and neck cancer.